 102. On 12 May 2017 a number of health bodies in Scotland were affected by a global ransomware cyber attack.
 A report was presented to the Scottish Government Assurance and Audit Committee in June 2017.
 This report discussed the impact of the WannaCry attack and the mitigations put in place by the Cyber Security Operations Centre.
 The Scottish Government was not directly impacted by the attack but co-ordinated responses across central and local government.
-A Cyber Security Strategy 2020 has been agreed.
-The Scottish Government intends to develop a clear set of guidelines and a standards as well as a monitoring framework for central government that will help boost cyber resilience capabilities.
-This will include encouraging organisations to sign up to the Cyber Essentials

-Scheme to help them to protect themselves against common Internet-based cyber threats.
+103. A Cyber Security Strategy 2020 has been agreed.
+The Scottish Government intends to develop an action plan to promote a common approach to cyber resilience capabilities across Scotland's public bodies.
+This will include encouraging organisations to sign up to the Cyber Essentials Scheme to help protect themselves against cyber threats.

-103. In May 2017 we published an interactive briefing Principles for a digital future: Lessons learned from public sector ICT projects.
+104. In May 2017 we published an interactive briefing Principles for a digital future: Lessons learned from public sector ICT projects.
 The briefing summarises the issues we have identified in our previous reports on public sector ICT projects and considers how other countries are managing ICT programmes.
 The briefing highlights a number of common themes and organises them into a set of core principles.
-The Scottish Government should consider these, both before embarking on digital programmes or projects and throughout the project lifecycle.
+This briefing was considered by the Scottish Government Assurance and Audit Committee in June 2017 as part of our progress update.

-104. The summary does not aim to provide all the answers, or provide a different story to previous lessons-learned summaries.
-It aims to pull together the main findings from our series of recent reports on ICT project failures in Scotland, and to signpost Scottish public bodies to the learning points of others.
+105. The summary does not aim to provide all the answers, or provide a different story to previous lessons-learned summaries.
+It aims to pull together the main findings from our series of recent reports on ICT project failures in Scotland, and to signpost Scotlish public bodies to the learning points of others.
 The principles are supplemented with case studies and examples to highlight our messages.